 I’m not Catholic ... is it okay for me to participate in communion?

 Communion, or The Eucharist, is the most intimate expression of our faith.
 Catholics believe that the bread and wine become the body and blood of Christ.
 Other faith denominations consider communion to be symbolic.
 If you are not Catholic, we ask that you not receive communion.
-However, those not receiving the Body of Christ and Precious blood are invited to come forward with their hands crossed over their chests for a special blessing.
+However, those not receiving the Body of Christ and Precious blood are invited to come forward with their hands crossed over their chest for a special blessing.

 Am I expected to put money in the offering?

 If you are visiting with us, we don't expect you to put money in the offering, and you are welcome to just let it pass you by.
 If you consider St. Michael your church home, we'd love for you to prayerfully consider giving to St. Michael on a weekly basis.
 You can give by check or cash during the service, or you can sign up for online giving here.

 I've visited, and I want to become a member!